KrisGoorhuis/book-trading/README.txt

 TODO: (some stuff under data-model.js)

-   -Decide on a way to let the user add books once logged in.
-Bring back the "my-stuff" page?
+   -requesting a book
-   -Have the server not go down when a user cannot be found.
+      .find() for user name as given by book listing, in the other book listing collection Place listing in "trade_requests" array with requester's user name and the book requested -Have the server not go down when a user cannot be found.
 Hee

-NOTES:
+EXPANSION NOTES:
    -People can write whatever they want in the genre field when submitting a book.
-Maybe have a dropdown of choices if this were ever developed further?
+Maybe have a dropdown of choices?
+   -Store people's text for input fields if the close something before finishing.
+Not password?

+LESSONS:
+   -Declaring the same ng-controller again from within the first declaration creates a new scope.
+Scope problems can be difficult to figure out.

 Data structure:
       database: mongodb://localhost:27017/localbooks